-European foods are generally catered to much better than Asian foods in the major supermarkets.
+European preferences are generally catered to more so than Asian foods in major supermarkets.

-This is partly because many trends align with Australian demand, such as consumers becoming more environmentally conscious and looking for unprocessed foods, with healthier alternatives such as wholegrain foods.
+This is partly because many SKUs are driven by Australian demand, such as consumers looking for unprocessed foods, with healthier alternatives such as wholegrain foods.

-However, there are more similarities than we think - both European and Asian-born consumers are looking for healthy ingredients - perhaps just slightly different types.
+However, there are more similarities than we think.
+Both European and Asian-born consumers are looking for healthy ingredients, although perhaps just slightly different types.

-Changes have been made in an effort to better connect with international consumers, with sections of supermarket aisles now dedicated to food from various cultures and the introduction of fresh sushi counters, for example.
+Changes have been made in an effort to better connect with international consumers, with sections of supermarket aisles now dedicated to food from various cultures such as the introduction of fresh sushi counters.
 But more could be done.

 Food trends are moving towards fresh Asian ingredients, vegetables and treats, such as dumplings and dim sum.
 Asian-fusion restaurant cuisine is also becoming increasingly popular in Australia, suggesting that Australian and European-born consumers would respond well to an increased Asian food selection in supermarkets.

-According to Jennifer Spark (Ready Set Go China - Sydney based digital marketing agency), luxury brands in Australia are now maximising this opportunity by working with wealthy Chinese micro-influencers within the community who can influence their friends’ shopping behaviours.
+According to Jennifer Spark from Ready Set Go China, a Sydney based digital marketing agency, luxury brands in Australia are now maximising this opportunity by working with wealthy Chinese micro-influencers who can influence shopping behaviours.